geoelements/research-wiki-template/README.md

 Explain their main research findings

 ### Methodology (optional)
-Describe important procedure followed by the researchers.
+Describe the critical procedure followed by the researchers.
 ```

+You may also have subsections with a general description of state of the art in an area.
+These state-of-the-art or background materials don't have to follow the structure described above.
+The summary describes your understanding of the background and what's missing.

+## Research workflow
+Make changes to the wiki daily or at least once every couple of days.
+Summarize what you have done and write down the methods used and the results obtained, and most importantly, your thoughts on the results.
+The wiki is a living document that holds snapshots of your thought process.
+I recommend you use the active voice when writing the wiki.
+Think of the wiki as a mini-version or a subsection of your paper.
+Writing a manuscript would then be simply copying sections from the wiki and rearranging those sections.
+When you have documented your results, create a PR on the GitHub repo and assign Krishna to review the doc.

 ## Publishing
-You are required to publish your research wiki to the GitHub geoelements
-organization.
-However, you may choose to have your repo as either public
+You are required to publish your research wiki to the GitHub Geoelements organization.
+However, you may choose to have your repo as either public or private.
-or private.
 Note, once a paper is published, we require you to make the
 repo public as well.

 ## License